AlexRobinson-/Redux-Fetch/readme.md

     - resets connection stats info (e.g. slow)

 ##### Request
-    - status for the given ref will be set to FETCHING
+    - status for the given ref will be set to PENDING
     - timestamp for the given ref will be set to null

 ##### Success